wso2/kubernetes-microgateway/README.md

-# Kubernetes and Helm Resources for WSO2 API Microgateway
+# Helm Resources for WSO2 API Microgateway

-*Helm Resources for container-based deployments of WSO2 API Microgateway.*
+*Helm Resources for container-based deployments of WSO2 API Microgateway in Kubernetes.*

 ## Deploy Helm resources